samharrison7/fortran-error-handler/doc/ErrorCriteria.md

         !> We must initialise the parent ErrorCriteria for the default criteria to be set
         call this%ErrorCriteria%init(errors,criticalPrefix,warningPrefix,messageSuffix,bashColors)
         !
 Add our new error criterion.
-Make sure you include a function(s) that corresponds to this! call this%addErrorCriteria( &
+Make sure you include a function(s) that corresponds to this!
+        !
+If only one criterion is to be added, you can use this%addErrorCriterion(code,name,message,isCritical). call this%addErrorCriteria( &
             codes = [110,111], &
             names = [character(len=100) :: 'factor','multiple'], &